 Some of the announced landmark deals at Turkish solar PV market, in the first half of 2015 are as follows:

-Joint venture partner of Belectric in Turkey - Belectric Kuloğlu Güneş Elektrik Santrallari Teknolojisi A.Ş. will install 77.4 MW solar projects from Turkish first licensing round.
+A joint venture partner of Belectric in Turkey - Belectric Kuloğlu Güneş Elektrik Santrallari Teknolojisi A.Ş. will install 77.4 MW solar projects from Turkish first licensing round.

-Solar Frontier Europe, a subsidiary of the world’s largest CIS solutions provider, Solar Frontier, has signed a 23 MW module supply agreement with Konar Energy, a leading generator of solar energy in Turkey.
+Solar Frontier Europe, a subsidiary of the world’s largest CIS solutions provider, Solar Frontier, has signed a 23 MW module supply agreement with Konar Energy, a leading solar energy generator in Turkey.
 The agreement was signed at Solarex 2015 in Istanbul.
 Solar Frontier will be supplying its proprietary CIS thin-film modules, manufactured in Japan, to Konar Energy for five upcoming solar power plants in Turkey.

 More information about deal and activities on Turkish solar market you may read here: Turkey Photovoltaic Market Outlook 2015 - 2025